TOSCA

 Policies & groups

-IM enables the definition of the specific cloud provider where the Compute nodes will be deployed in an hybrid deployment.
-For example, in the following code we assume that we have defined three computes nodes (compute_one, compute_two and compute_three).
-We can create a placement group with two of them (compute_one and compute_two) and then set a placement policy with a cloud_id (that must be defined in the Authorization File), and create a second placement policy where we can set a different cloud provider and, optionally, an availability zone:
+IM enables the definition of the specific cloud provider where the Compute nodes will be deployed in a hybrid deployment.
+For example, in the following code we assume that we have defined three compute nodes (compute_one, compute_two and compute_three).
+We can create a placement group with two of them (compute_one and compute_two) and then set a placement policy with a cloud_id (that must be defined in the Authorization File), and create a second placement policy where we can set a different cloud provider and, optionally, an availability zone.

 ...